wverac/ansible_lab/README.md

 ## Docker image

-I am using an image based on tumbleweed with the basic packages to run this lab, I did not install systemd (I started the SSH service old school style) so as not to make the image heavy.
+I'm using an image based on [openSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/) with the basic packages to run this lab, I did not install systemd (*I started the SSH service old school style*) in order to don't make this image bigger.

-You can find the image on Doccker HUB
+You can find the image on Docker HUB

 https://hub.docker.com/r/theovercloud/osuseansible